AnanthaRajuC/anantharajuc.github.io/_posts/2021-08-10-AWS-Elastic-Beanstalk.markdown

 ---

+#### Sample Project

+[Spring Boot Minimal Web App](https://github.com/AnanthaRajuC/Spring-Boot-Minimal-Web-App) is the sample Spring Boot app i've used to deploy on the AWS Elastic Beanstalk platform.

+---

 #### AWS RDS MySQL Creation and Configuration

 - Refer the following post detailing the process of creating **MySQL** Database via the AWS **RDS** service.